Featured in Vanity Fair Italia:

 There is also a separate garden apartment located across the pool (green room pictured below).
 This apartment offers more privacy and has its own bathroom with a shower.
 For a small extra fee, you can reserve this apartment instead of a private bedroom in the villa.

-$2900 USD is the total cost for tuition, a private bedroom at Villa DiTrapano, all transportation (including to and from the airport and all field trips), breakfasts and lunches.
-The cost of airfare to Rome is the responsibility of the student.
+$2900 USD is the total cost for tuition, a private bedroom at Villa DiTrapano, all transportation (including to and from the airport and all field trips), breakfasts, lunches, and dinners.
+The cost of airfare to Rome is the responsibility of the student, as is any alcohol beyond the wine that we provide at the villa.

-If you are accepted, a nonrefundable $500 USD deposit is due by August 1, 2018.
-The remainder of your balance will be due by August 15, 2018.
+If you are accepted, a nonrefundable $500 USD deposit is due by August 1, 2018 to reserve your spot.
+The remainder of your balance will be due by August 22, 2018.

-On days when we have extra spare time at the villa, Chelsea will lead optional writing exercises with prompts designed to help you generate new material and overcome writer's block.
+On days when we have extra spare time at the villa, Chelsea will lead optional writing exercises with prompts designed to help you generate new material.
 Over meals, we will also have group discussions about things like the publishing and business aspects of writing as a career.

 Each workshop participant will have the opportunity to have one-on-one meetings with both Giancarlo and Chelsea to discuss their manuscripts in more detail, go over personalized reading lists, and think about next steps.